Artist in Residence Alumni

 ær

-ær (they/them) is a visual artist, hardware hacker and digital media developer exploring themes of spatial semiotics, queerness and liminal form.
-Their practice integrates procedural and printed media to play with the reification and abstraction of perception and place.
-Combining hardware and software with interactive design, they produce generative audiovisuals for movement-based performances and immersive installations.
-A graduate of the Gray Area creative coding program and featured artist with CODAME, ær has also facilitated free public workshops on topics of new media, experimental video production and creative technology.
+ær (they/them) is a visual artist, hardware hacker, and digital media developer exploring spatial semiotics, queerness, and liminal form.
+They integrate procedural and printed media, combining hardware, software, and interactive design to produce generative audiovisuals and immersive installations.
+A Gray Area alum and CODAME featured artist, ær leads public workshops on new media and creative technology.

 Shikha Hutchins